thegrumpys/odop/client/docs/design/WarnConflictingConstraints.md

 ## Warn user if conflicting constraints are established

+This feature has been implemented.
+Search will test and pop-up a modal.

 There really needs to be a feature that warns a user attempting to establish conflicting constraints.
 For example: